 - advertisements being displayed without the necessary consent

 Complete our online form to report an alleged breach.

 We do not investigate:

 - neighbour disputes which are civil in nature such as boundary disputes.
-Please consider contacting Citizens Advice and/or a solicitor
+Consider contacting Citizens Advice and/or a solicitor

 - land boundaries or land ownership disputes.
-Please consult with your solicitor and check ownership on GOV.UK's land registry page
+Consult with your solicitor and check ownership on GOV.UK's land registry page

 - works to party walls.
 View GOV.UK's party wall guidance and advice